microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 You can edit and debug your extension in a container by following these steps.

-1. Add a `.devcontainer/devcontainer.json` or `.devcontainer.json` file with the [appropriate contents](/docs/remote/containers#creating-configuration-files-for-existing-projects) to your extension source code folder.
+1. Add a `.devcontainer/devcontainer.json` or `.devcontainer.json` file with the [appropriate contents](/docs/remote/containers#creating-a-devcontainerjson-file-for-existing-projects) to your extension source code folder.

+ Creating a devcontainer.json file for existing projects

    For example: